 Kim had observed that "brown people" are much more likely to speak English in France, and so she approved of the place I'd stopped.
 The guy hung up on his telephone conversation to talk with us.
 We asked for directions to Lille.
 He said get on this road right here, and go straight.
 It was just the road that we'd turned onto off the roundabout, and from which we'd turned rightward in order to stop at this petrol station.

 We had found our way out of town.
 The cops pulled in behind us for a few blocks, the only police car I saw in France but disappeared when I wasn't looking, as if he'd never been.

 We didn't even hit the ring-road.
 Passed under it straight to the highway.

 Just north of town, I started to worry about the snow.
 I didn't know what to do maybe we should stop and Kim said just make a decision.
 The snow was about three inches deep on the ground, though the roads were only wet.
 Then we hit a patch of slush, and the car didn't do well at all.
 I took the next exit.
 There was a "Formule 1."
 We extended our vacation by a day, and enjoyed it, too.

 I got word from Thanh that evening that there was a red switch in the car that might reset the turn signals.
 Which was true.
 The snow had abated the next day.

-We stopped in Lille on the way back, and had a cup of coffee in a very nice little cafe.
-Very French, and very good coffee.
+We stopped in Lille on the way back, and had a cup of coffee in alittle cafe; very good coffee.
 It was a sweet little break from the road.

-That was a nice trip.
-Lot of good memories from that.
-I took some photos, though a lot of the night photos don't look so great.
-Maybe they can be improved, so I'll keep them.
+I took some photos of the trip, but a lot of the night scenes don't look so great.
 Funny thing is, Paris isn't very attractive anyway.
 I don't think so.
 But the people are great.
 Funny, isn't it?
-I would have thought it would be somewhat the other way around.
-I guess you never know....
+I would have thought it would be somewhat the other way around....